Reverting the Urogenital Senescence

 Ubigel donna for Women's Health

 Ready to market, Ubigel is a CE medical device for the therapeutic treatment of underserved/unmet chronic female disorders.
-The sustained release of Ubigenine™ in ultralow concentration mimick the mechanotrasduction stimuli enacting regenerative effects into vulvovaginal and uropelvic tissues, along with neurotrophic action at peripheral nerve ending.
+The sustained release of Ubigenine™ in ultralow concentration mimick the mechanotrasduction stimuli, along with autophagic and antioxidant driving forces, it enacts regenerative effects into vulvovaginal and uropelvic tissues.

 Stress Urinary Incontinence (SUI)